Who Is Nivon?

 Mary is our St. Paul and is our evening group counselor.
 She has over 20 years of experience working in the field of addiction.
 Mary attended St. Catherine’s College in St. Paul to receive her AA degree in Chemical Dependency Family Counseling.
 Mary has experience in all aspects of addiction counseling, including, intake and assessment, group and individual therapy and family groups.
 She believes in client centered treatment, utilizing the client’s own intuition and knowledge along with professional guidance for the best possible outcome for the client.
 Hope is Mary’s mantra and that fits well with Nivon Wellness Center’s belief that “where there is life there is hope”.

-Primary Counselor - Day Outpatient and Aftercare - Cottage Grove
+Primary Counselor - Cottage Grove Outpatient

 Natasha Gunderson, MPS, LADC, LPCC-Candidate